holdensmagicalunicorn/splunk-sdk-python/examples/handlers/README.md

+### Pluggable HTTP Request Handlers

-The Splunk SDK library supports _pluggable_ HTTP request handlers that enable the library to be used with alternate HTTP request implementations.
+The Splunk SDK library supports pluggable HTTP request handlers that enable the library to be used with alternate HTTP request implementations.

-This can be used to supply implementations with support for features not included in the default request handler (which is based on httplib), such as support for HTTP proxies and server certificate validation.
+This feature can be used to supply implementations with support for features not included in the default request handler (which is based on httplib), such as support for HTTP proxies and server certificate validation.
 It can also be used to provide implementations with additional logging or diagnostic output for debugging.

 This directory contains a collection of examples that demonstrate various alternative HTTP request handlers.